 Montana prioritizes the health and safety of our citizens and visitors.
 Glacier Country Tourism and Visit Montana want to ensure that you have the resources needed to make informed travel decisions.
 We are taking precautions according to information and recommendations released by the Centers for Disease Control and World Health Organization and we encourage the traveling public to seek and heed the latest expert guidance.

-+ Stay up-to-date on travel regulations and the COVID-19 situation using reliable sources like the CDC and the Montana Department of Public Health.
++ Stay up-to-date on travel regulations and COVID-19 situation using reliable sources like the Centers for Disease Control and the Montana Department of Public Health and Human Services.

 + Plan ahead to ensure businesses and attractions are open.

-+ Continue to monitor the situation, and adjust plans when necessary.
++ Continue to monitor the situation, and adjust plans accordingly.

 We all want to enjoy exploring Montana, let's work together to keep each other safe and healthy.
 For more safety information visit Montana’s Travel Alerts.
 This page is being kept up-to-date by the Montana Department of Public Health and Human Services and the Montana Office of Tourism and Business Development.
-Or view Glacier Country Tourism's travel alerts at glaciermt.com/travel-updates.
+Or view Glacier Country Tourism's travel alerts at glaciermt.com/travel-updates and SafetyFirstMT.com.

 TRAVEL FROM CANADA